cyrilschumacher/json-property-filter/README.md

 [![david-dm devDependency Status][david-dev-dependencies-image]][david-dev-dependencies-url]
 [![Known Vulnerabilities][snyk-image]][snyk-url]

-**json-property-filter** allows you to filter by including or excluding JSON properties.
+**json-property-filter** is a JavaScript library for JSON data filtering by including or excluding properties.
+This library can be of interest if you need to provide JSON data and the caller wants to get specific properties (and thus avoid a relatively heavy response).

-This library was developed with the programming language: TypeScript.
+This library was developed with the programming language: [TypeScript](http://www.typescriptlang.org/) and is compatible Node 5+.

 ## Getting Started